stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-10-t31-first-thoughts.md

 ## 4p
 This bonus is a neat idea.
 It suggests to weave our different spell schools.
-The benefit would be Lightning casts similarly empowered like with a weak {{ site.data.talent.sk }}.
+The benefit would be Lightning cast similarly empowered like with a weak {{ site.data.talent.sk }}.
 Well, except the damage amplification is a lot lower in single target and no Overloads are forced.

 At the time of writing it's unclear if the 4p is intended to stack and get consumed with an active {{ site.data.talent.sk }} or not.
-The later could mean we'll sit on these effects until all of them are consumed and very likely waste/overwrite stacks of the tier set.
+The latter could mean we'll sit on these effects until all of them are consumed and very likely waste/overwrite stacks of the tier set.
 The former would make {{ site.data.spell.lb }} hit even harder, providing yet another multiplier on top of the already existing stack of the current Lightning Build.

 Sadly this bonus is currently very weak overall.
-Just as a reminder, thanks to {{ site.data.talent.unrelenting_calamity }} Ligtning casts change only from 1.75s casttime to a 1.5s casttime with the 4p.
+Just as a reminder, thanks to {{ site.data.talent.unrelenting_calamity }} Lightning cast change only from 1.75s casttime to a 1.5s casttime with the 4p.
 Having more instants is always a great thing for movement, though.

 ## Synergies / Builds